jaspector

 Inspection requests are accepted each business day before 3:00 p.m., subject to available space.
 Inspections are normally performed the next business day under normal conditions.
 The county does not accept weekend or holiday inspections under the standard process and does not provide exact appointment times.

-Typical inspection sequence: Use the permit-specific inspection code list supplied with the permit, request each stage only when ready, keep the permit, site plan, approved stamped plans, and supporting documents on site, and obtain final inspection approval before occupancy or use.
+Typical sequence: Use the permit-specific inspection code list supplied with the permit, request each stage only when ready, keep the permit, site plan, approved stamped plans, and supporting documents on site, and obtain final inspection approval before occupancy or use.

-Do I need a building permit in unincorporated Riverside County, CA?
+01 Do I need a building permit in unincorporated Riverside County, CA?

 Riverside County requires a permit before constructing, enlarging, altering, repairing, moving, demolishing, or changing the occupancy of a building or structure, and before installing or altering regulated electrical, gas, mechanical, or plumbing systems.
 The county also requires final approval and, where applicable, a certificate of occupancy before use or occupancy.

-How much does a building permit cost in unincorporated Riverside County, CA?
+02 How much does a building permit cost in unincorporated Riverside County, CA?

+Building permit fees in unincorporated Riverside County, CA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is The current posted fee schedule includes fixed-fee permit types as low as $111.11 for Agricultural Exempt / No Inspection (Fee Only) (BFE-AGEX).
 For common building permits, the lowest listed fixed fees are generally $179.30 for items such as residential plumbing, pool spa fountain, patio-cover final, or commercial reroof installation/replacement..
 Fees are calculated as: Mixed.
 Many permit types are fixed-fee; others are deposit-based.
 The county states posted amounts are base fees only and additional surcharges and mandated fees apply by permit type..
 Plan check fee: Common structural permits are generally deposit-based and plan-check work is funded from that deposit.
 The county also states additional deposits may be required if costs exceed the initial deposit..

-How do I apply for a building permit in unincorporated Riverside County, CA?
+03 How do I apply for a building permit in unincorporated Riverside County, CA?

-1. Create a PLUS Online account at https://rivcoplus.org/ before starting an application.
+To apply for a building permit in unincorporated Riverside County, CA, follow these steps: 1.
+Create a PLUS Online account at https://rivcoplus.org/ before starting an application.
 2. Prepare the required application package.
 Riverside County says a complete job description, plans, and other required documents must be uploaded with the application; the county master application forms are on the Building and Safety Forms page.
 3. Apply online through PLUS Online.
 If you are unsure of the permit type, the county instructs applicants to use the Universal Permit Application and provide a detailed description.
 4. Wait for initial county review.
 Staff process submittals in received-date order.
 5. Pay the invoice when requested.
 The county says fees are due before processing continues, and payment must be made within 72 hours of invoice issuance or the permit will be voided and must be resubmitted.
 6. Respond to corrections or missing-item notices, then complete plan check and any outside clearances shown on the progress report.
 7. Once all clearances are satisfied and fees are paid, email the county to request issuance; Riverside County says to allow three business days for issuance processing.
 8. After issuance, download and print the job card and approved stamped plans.
 The county requires them to be on site for inspections.
 9. Schedule inspections only when the work is ready.
 Riverside states inspections requested before 3:00 p.m. are normally performed the next business day, subject to availability.

-How long does it take to get a building permit in unincorporated Riverside County, CA?
+04 How long does it take to get a building permit in unincorporated Riverside County, CA?

-What work is exempt from building permits in unincorporated Riverside County, CA?
+05 What work is exempt from building permits in unincorporated Riverside County, CA?

-How do I schedule a building inspection in unincorporated Riverside County, CA?
+06 How do I schedule a building inspection in unincorporated Riverside County, CA?

-Inspections can be scheduled via: https://building.rctlma.org/inspection-request, 951-955-1800, 951-600-6100, 760-863-8271, 951-955-1842.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Riverside County, CA via: https://building.rctlma.org/inspection-request, 951-955-1800, 951-600-6100, 760-863-8271, 951-955-1842.
 Inspection requests are accepted each business day before 3:00 p.m., subject to available space.
 Inspections are normally performed the next business day under normal conditions.
 The county does not accept weekend or holiday inspections under the standard process and does not provide exact appointment times..